Southern elephant seal: Social behavior and reproduction

 Generally, pups are born rather quickly in the breeding season.
 After being born, a newborn will bark or yap and its mother will respond with a high-pitched moan.
 The newborn begins to suckle immediately.
 Lactation lasts an average of 23 days.
 Throughout this period, the female fasts.
-Newborns weigh about 40 kg at birth, and reach 120 to 130 kg by the time they are weaned.
+Newborns weigh about 40 kg at birth and reach 120 to 130 kg by the time they are weaned.
 The mother loses significant weight during this time.
-Young weaned seals gather in nurseries until they lose their birth coats.
+Young, weaned seals gather in nurseries until they lose their birth coats.
 They enter the water to practice swimming, generally starting their apprenticeship in estuaries or ponds.
-In summer, the elephant seals come ashore to moult.
+In summer, the elephant seals come ashore to molt.
 This sometimes happens directly after reproduction.